PGhzhang/IDD-Fa18-Lab1/README.md

 **b.
 What line(s) of code do you need to change to change the rate of blinking?** dely(1000)

 **c.
 What circuit element would you want to add to protect the board and external LED?** resistence

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?** delay(15),0.015s

-**Modify the code to make your LED blink your way.
-Save your new blink code to your lab 1 repository, with a link on the README.md** delay(2000)
+**e.
+Modify the code to make your LED blink your way.
+Save your new blink code to your lab 1 repository, with a link on the README.md.** delay(2000)